nati12/Pytest_xml_schema_validation/README.md

 ├── test_xsd_validation.py

 ```
-- In the 'invalid' folder you can find xmls with invalid data, similarly in the 'valid' folder you can find the valid data.
+- In the **invalid** folder you can find xmls with invalid data, similarly in the 'valid' folder you can find the valid data.
-- In the 'schemas' folder you can find the file with the actual schema.
+- In the **schemas** folder you can find the file with the actual schema.

 ## 2. Test Plan:
 - Validating correct xmls against schema and encoding --> 2 tests passed